RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Ether

 Ether is the native token of the Ethereum blockchain which is used to pay for transaction fees, miner rewards, and other services on the network.
-Beware that Ether and Ethereum don't have the same meaning, Ether is the currency and Ethereum is the name of the network (unlike for Bitcoin where the name means the network and the currency).

 ## IPFS

-The Inter-Planetary File System (IPFS) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+The Inter-Planetary File System (IPFS) is a protocol and a peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.

-IPFS is used by the Request Protocol to ensure data immutability.
+IPFS is used by the Request Protocol to ensure data accessibility.

 ## Multi-signature

-Multi-signature (multisig) addresses allow multiple parties to require more than one key to authorize a transaction.
-The needed number of signatures is agreed at the creation of the address.
+Multi-signature (multisig) wallets allow multiple parties to require more than one key to authorize a transaction.
+The needed number of signatures is agreed at the creation of the wallet.
 Multi-signature addresses have a much greater resistance to theft.

 ## Private Key